Category Archives: Word Studies

 Now picture this: you seated on your couch with God next to you.
 Maybe He is holding your hand or has an arm draped around your shoulders, talking to you and you to Him.

 Can’t picture it?
-Let’s see where we get this idea about a very personal God.
+Then, let’s see where we get this idea about a very personal God.

 Come Sit with Me

-Psalm 25:14 states: “The secret of the Lord is for those who fear Him and He will make His covenant known to them.”
+In Psalm 25:14, God proclaims His desire not only to befriend us but He unabashedly sets forth the truth of His desire for intimate communication with us.
+He states: “The secret of the Lord is for those who fear Him and He will make His covenant known to them.”

 The word translated secret” inherently implies some type of intimacy.
 Like one friend whispering a confidence to another.
-The word “secret” is “cowd” in Hebrew.
+The word “secret” is סוֹד in Hebrew which is transliterated as “cowd” or “sode.”
 It means “counsel, consultation; familiar converse; intimate conversation.”

 • The NIV translates this concept as: “The Lord confides in those who fear Him;